xingzhiyuan/CodeGen/README.md

 # CodeGen
-a tool for generate python code
+a tool for generate python code by Api